Operation Homecoming: Writing the Wartime Experience: Critical reaction

 The film was considered "eloquent and moving", and was rated A− by Owen Gleiberman of Entertainment Weekly, who added that the documentary brought the viewers "closer to the emotions (principally boredom and terror) of the soldiers fighting in Iraq and Afghanistan than perhaps any previous examination."
 Janice Page of The Boston Globe also agreed that "no [other] work has brought viewers deeper inside the psychology of war".
-The Los Angeles Timess Mark Olsen, however, gave a more critical review, commenting that the film "do more of a disservice to the writings than aid in any greater understanding of their emotional meaning."
-The film received a rating of 2.5/4 stars by New York Post 's reviewer Kyle Smith, whose criticism was that the film didn't keep the exact original text, leading to the writings being "dramatized".
+The Los Angeles Timess Mark Olsen, however, gave a more critical review, commenting that the film does "more of a disservice to the writings than aid in any greater understanding of their emotional meaning."

 Nominations and awards

 The documentary received a nomination for Best Documentary Feature at the 80th Academy Awards, as well as a nomination for Best Feature Documentary films of the year by the International Documentary Association.
 Operation homecoming also received the Special Jury Award for "Innovative Documentary Storytelling" at Florida Film Festival in 2007.

 For this documentary, director Richard E. Robbins was nominated for the 2007 Directors Guild of America Awards.